rex2630/docs/docs/en/linux/install-fedora.md

 | Acer | F12 |
 | MSI | F11 |

-3. Select your USB drive and choose **Start Fedora KDE Plasma Desktop Live**
+3. Select your USB drive and choose **Start Fedora KDE Plasma Desktop Live**.

 ::: info Secure Boot on Fedora
-Unlike many other distributions, **Fedora fully supports Secure Boot** — you should not need to disable it.
-If you run into boot issues, first make sure the USB was written correctly.
+Fedora supports Secure Boot, so in most cases you do not need to disable it.
+If booting fails, first verify that the USB was written correctly.
 :::

 ## Step 3 — Trying the live environment

-Fedora will boot into the live KDE Plasma desktop.
-Test your hardware — Wi‑Fi, audio, display — before installing.
+Fedora boots into a live KDE Plasma desktop.
+Test your hardware — Wi‑Fi, sound, display — before installing.
 When you are ready, double-click **Install to Hard Drive** on the desktop or find it in the application launcher.

-::: warning NVIDIA GPU in the live session
+::: warning NVIDIA GPU in live session
-Fedora includes the open-source Nouveau driver by default, with limited NVIDIA support.
-Your screen may be stuck at a low resolution or performance may be weak.
-That is normal — you will install the proper NVIDIA drivers after installation.
+Fedora ships with the open-source Nouveau driver by default, which has limited NVIDIA support.
+You may see low resolution or reduced performance in the live session.
+That is normal — the proper NVIDIA driver can be installed after the installation is complete.
 :::

-## Step 4 — Installation type (Anaconda installer)
+## Step 4 — Installation type

 Fedora uses the **Anaconda** installer.
-The main screen shows all options at once — items marked with a warning icon ⚠️ must be completed before you can continue.
+The main screen shows all required items at once, and entries marked with a warning icon must be completed before you can continue.
+Fedora’s KDE documentation also points users to the KDE Plasma desktop or Kinoite options for KDE on Fedora [web:2].

-### Option A: Replace everything (clean install)
+### Option A: Replace everything

 Click **Installation Destination**, select the disk, choose **Automatic** partitioning, then click **Done**.